mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 These are more modest and can vary from a small installation serving a patrol flotilla to the home port of several battle squadrons.

-Most of the sector fleet’s capital ships, those capable of fighting a major action such as battleships, dreadnoughts and fleet carriers, are concentrated at the depot, with the remainder deployed in smaller battle forces at naval bases across the region.
-Capital ships are kept concentrated to deal with major threats and are rarely seen away from a major fleet.
-Most of the sector fleet’s cruiser strength is also kept concentrated, though cruiser squadrons (CruRons) are more often deployed to smaller bases than battle squadrons (BatRons).
+Most of the sector fleet's capital ships, those capable of fighting a major action such as battleships, dreadnoughts and fleet carriers, are concentrated at the depot, with the remainder deployed in smaller battle forces at naval bases across the region. [[Capital]] ships are kept concentrated to deal with major threats and are rarely seen away from a major fleet.
+Most of the sector fleet's cruiser strength is also kept concentrated, though cruiser squadrons (CruRons) are more often deployed to smaller bases than battle squadrons (BatRons).